 PH94B for Social Anxiety Disorder (SAD)

-There are no medications approved for as-needed use for feared situations for individuals with SAD.
-While several selective serotonin reuptake inhibitors (SSRIs) and selective serotonin-norepinephrine reuptake inhibitors (SNRIs) are FDA-approved for treatment of SAD, they take weeks to months to work, are of limited help to affected individuals and often present troubling side effects.
-Individuals affected by SAD need treatments with fast onset benefits and fewer side effects.
+There are no FDA-approved medications for on-demand, as-needed (PRN) treatment of SAD.
+While three antidepressants (two SSRIs and one SNRI) are FDA-approved for treatment of SAD, they take many weeks to work, if they work at all, must be taken chronically, and often present troubling side effects.
+Individuals affected by SAD need novel treatment alternatives with fast onset therapeutic benefits and far fewer side effects.

 - Liebowitz MR, Hanover R, Draine A, Lemming R, Careri J, Monti L (2016).
 Effect of as‐needed use of intranasal PH94B on social and performance anxiety in individuals with social anxiety disorder.
 Depress Anxiety 33: 1081-1089.